- You must be either a United States citizen or permanent resident

 Deadline for Grant/Scholarship Aid: March 1

-- If selected for Verification or determined necessary by the Office of Financial Aid, please complete the required documentation below:
+If selected for verification or determined necessary by the Office of Financial Aid, you will be notified via email.

 - Federal Verification Process